Patrick S. Young

 At Irvine, I taught Introduction to Software Engineering, a sophomore core class, and Software Processes, a graduate seminar.
 I also worked as a peer academic advisor, a freshmen orientation advisor, and served on leadership for campus chapters of both Habitat for Humanity and InterVarsity Christian Fellowship.

-At Stanford, I teach CS105: Introduction to Computer Science for Non-Technical Students and CS193W: Microsoft Windows Programming.
-I will also be teaching the CS194: Senior Project class this year.
+At Stanford, I teach CS105: Introduction to Computer Science for Non-Technical Students, CS193C: Client-Side Internet Programming, CS108: Object-Oriented Design, and CS194: Senior Project.

 In my spare time, I participate in a variety of activities including: